 Look out for parabens: Names that end with “-paraben” , “methyl-“, “ethyl-“ .

 Fragrances do not refer to just perfumes; they are actually present in almost every skincare product that smells good.
-And most of the time, these fragrances are mostly made from chemicals.
+And most of the time, chemicals produce these fragrances.

 Why use fragrances then?
 Most people are attracted to products that smell good and tend to have positive feelings towards scents that they like.
 Furthermore, many skincare products do not smell as pleasant when on their own.
 Many companies like to add scent to their products to cover up unpleasant smells and attract consumers.
 Artificial fragrances are also much cheaper to obtain compared to extracting natural scents from organic ingredients.

 While products might claim their products are “natural”, not all “natural” scents are completely natural.
-In fact, most scents are made from chemicals derived from petroleum or coal which irritate the nose and the skin.
+In fact, most scents are made from petroleum- or coal-based chemicals, which irritate the nose and the skin.
 Some can even cause allergic reactions and can be dangerous for people with respiratory issues.

 Fragrances in skincare products fall under the same safety laws implemented by FDA for skincare ingredients.
 However, the law allows companies to label fragrances simply by “fragrance”, making it hard to determine what exactly goes into the product.
 It might do well for people with allergies or respiratory issues to minimise or avoid products that contain any fragrance, be it natural or “natural”.